com-480-data-visualization/com-480-project-artemis/README.md

 **95.8%** of the songs appear only once, **4.2% appear twice**, meaning they were in the Top-100 during 2 different years.

-On average each artist has been twice the Top-100, but it is a very sparse distribution.
+On average each artist has been twice in the Top-100, but **65.8%** of artists are only there once.
 The maximum is 35 appearances for Madonna.

 ![](images/songs_per_artist.png)!